learn the business of blogging – always free

 - Optimizing your content for Pinterest

 Personally, I have succeeded at getting traffic to my site by optimizing my content for Google and Pinterest, two of the most popular search engines in the United States.
 On this blog I share several ways to drive traffic using some strategic methods.

 I highly recommend reading these articles about getting traffic from Pinterest and SEO Basics, which is the method I used to optimize my content for Google search results.
 SEO stands for search engine optimization.

 Google and Pinterest are businesses themselves, so relying on them for traffic is never going to be 100% secure.
 Their algorithms are constantly changing and you can easily gain and lose traffic from one month to the next.

-For this reason, many people opt into creating an email list to which they can always market.
+For this reason, many people choose to create an email list to which they can always market.
 While you cannot change the whims and interests of Google and Pinterest, you own your email list and no one can take that away from you.
-It’s important to sign up for Mailchimp, Mailerlite, or another email newsletter service so you can start collecting your readers email addresses.
+It’s important to sign up for Mailchimp, Mailerlite, or another email newsletter service so you can start collecting your readers’ email addresses.

 Develop a Monetization Strategy